IMAGE CREDIT: SOUMYASHREE CHATTERJEE |

 ½ cup mint leaves chopped

-¼ tsp saffron dissolved 1/3 cup warm milk
+¼ tsp saffron dissolved 1/3 cup warm

 2 green chillies chopped